JhonnyValdivieso/suricata-ids-rule-tuning/README.md

 ### Legal & Educational Disclaimer

-> **Notice:** This tool is designed for authorized network auditing and security hardening assessment purposes only.
+> **Notice:** this tool is designed exclusively for authorized network auditing and security hardening assessment.
 Ensure you have explicit authorization before running audit operations against active enterprise infrastructure.
+All tests in this lab run against a self-owned, isolated container (victim), never against third-party infrastructure.

 ## Authors